 Art & Design Programs

-All students who submit portfolios and apply to one of the University of New Haven’s Art & Design programs above, even if a portfolio is not required for admission to the academic program, may be eligible for a portfolio scholarship ranging from $1,000 - $4,000.
+All students who submit portfolios and apply to one of the University of New Haven’s Art & Design programs above may be eligible for a portfolio scholarship ranging from $1,000 - $4,000.
 This scholarship is awarded to eligible students in addition to any other merit-based award they have already received or will receive in the future provided they remain enrolled as a full-time student and remain in good academic standing.

 Submitted portfolios should strive to demonstrate your interests, talents, and variety in your work.
 Focus on including the strongest examples of your work.
 A minimum of five (5) and a maximum of fifteen (15) pieces should be submitted for review.
 This portfolio will be reviewed in conjunction with your application for admission to the University of New Haven.

 How to Submit Your Portfolio

 - In the Common Application, applicants will use the online file management system, SlideRoom, to submit a portfolio for review.
 From SlideRoom, you can upload images, digital and multimedia files, embedded media, and more – all in one place.

 - By submitting your portfolio this way, SlideRoom is accessed from within the Common Application and submitted together with your admission application. used to apply to the University of New Haven.

 Students may also submit a portfolio at newhaven.slideroom.com

 Application Process and Deadlines

 - Early Decision I Application Deadline — December 1